Billie1717/CollagenIVProject/Lammps/.ipynb_checkpoints/LammpsReadme-checkpoint.md

 The version used in this work is: lammps-15Jun2023

-With some packages edited, namely the fix bond react files and fix bond make/break
+With some packages edited, namely the files in the REACTION package and some files in the MC package (see below)

+all simulations were run on Lammps built with the following packages :

+make yes-dipole
+make yes-extra-pair
+make yes-rigid
+make yes-molecule
+make yes-reaction
+make yes-MC

 # Files edited in folder /src